Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Lane-changing Behavior Analysis

 Second, we filtered for lane-change events by identifying transitions where the assigned center-lane ID shifted to a left or right neighbor, excluding those directed to exit lanes.
 To remove maneuvers occurring within intersections, we excluded cases where the assigned center lane was an interpolated segment, indicating a virtual path through an intersection.
 We also filtered out lane changes that immediately followed right or left turns, where heading variation could confound classification.
 Only lane changes with a heading angle change of less than 0.2 radians before and after the maneuver were retained.
 This filtering process enabled consistent, automated identification of midblock lane-change events across all scenarios.

 Third, we assigned lead and lag vehicles to all vehicles at each time step to support the gap acceptance analysis described in the next section.
-In urban scenarios, where center lanes often split into multiple successors (e.g., a shared right-turn/straight lane), multiple leader candidates may exist.
+In urban scenarios, where center lanes often split into multiple successors, for example, at a shared right-turn/straight lane, multiple leader candidates may exist.
 We selected the leader with the shortest longitudinal distance along the assigned center line.
 Figure~\ref{trajectory_plot} shows an example trajectory of a lane-changing vehicle along with its lead and lag vehicles.
+The plot shows a $6$-second window centered at the frame when the lane-changing vehicle crosses the lane marking ($t=0$).
+Longitudinal position is measured along the lane centerline, and lateral position represents cross-lane displacement relative to the initial lane.

 For the PHX dataset, lane assignment was performed by manually segmenting the reference image into lane regions based on visible pavement markings.
 Lane changes were identified by detecting when the vehicle centroid crossed a lane boundary.
 For each lane-change event, we extracted a six-second window centered on the crossing, plotted the subject and surrounding trajectories, and calculated lead and lag gaps along with relative speed profiles.
 Because the error distribution in the PHX dataset is empirically estimated, it serves as a naturalistic benchmark for evaluating the reliability of WOMD lane-change trajectories in subsequent analyses.